Olivia-Sharpston/dev-george/README.md

 <br></br>

-### This is a Github Issue that refers to future ideas for the Book Logging App.
+### This is a Github Issue that refers to future <a href="https://github.com/Olivia-Sharpston/dev-george/issues/1" target="_blank">Future Ideas!</a> for the Book Logging App.
-<a href="https://github.com/Olivia-Sharpston/dev-george/issues/1" target="_blank">Future Ideas!</a>

 # makke the markdown list

 <br></br>